linagora/obm-deploy/docs/contributing.md

 * A task must have a name
 * A task must have at least a tag
-* Tags represents the role or, if role is common, a functionnality
+* Tags represent the role or, if role is common, a functionnality
 * Command module is better than shell module
 * Using a module is better than using a command
 * Beware of flushing handlers when they are needed by other tasks